Creamy Butternut Squash Pasta

 Butternut squash pasta with parmesan cheese

-This butternut squash pasta is such a great family meal that is effortless to make and it’s so wonderfully creamy and comforting.
-It’s a great way of sneaking some veggies on to the plate without anyone knowing too!
+This butternut squash pasta is such a great family meal that is effortless to make, and it’s so wonderfully creamy and comforting.
+It’s a great way of sneaking some veggies onto the plate without anyone knowing too!

 More pasta recipes: